 2. If your computer has Anti-Virus or Anti-malware installed, it can’t get any virus ever

 FALSE! – Yes, it is advisable to get these trusted anti-virus or anti-malware installed into your devices, but it will not 100% guarantee that your computer can’t get any virus ever again.
-These software like, McAfee or AVG, will help your personal computers get rid of these viruses, but still, if you’re not being careful then you might get your computer a virus.
+These software like, McAfee or AVG, will help your personal computers get rid of these viruses, but still, if you’re not being careful then you might get your computer a virus and yes this is just another myths about computer viruses.

 3. Viruses were created by Anti-Virus or Anti-Malware Company